pytorch/hub/nvidia_deeplearningexamples_gpunet.md

 warnings.filterwarnings('ignore')
 %matplotlib inline

+if torch.cuda.is_available():
     device = torch.device("cuda")
-print(f'Using {device} for inference')

-if torch.cuda.is_available():
     !nvidia-smi
 else:
     torch.device("cpu")

+print(f'Using {device} for inference')
 ```

 ### Load Pretrained model
 Loads NVIDIA GPUNet-0 model by default pre-trained on IMAGENET dataset.
 You can switch the default pre-trained model loading from GPUNet-0 to one of the following models listed below.

 The model architecture is visible as output of the loaded model.
-For details architecture and latency info please refer to Figure#[6](https://drive.google.com/file/d/1pLA0OopYVRpYreIhQQKPdNauaaBEGITe/view) and Table#[3](https://drive.google.com/file/d/1pLA0OopYVRpYreIhQQKPdNauaaBEGITe/view) in the CVPR-2022 paper.
+For details architecture and latency info please refer to [architecture section](https://github.com/NVIDIA/DeepLearningExamples/tree/torchhub/PyTorch/Classification/GPUNet#model-architecture) in the original repo and Table#[3](https://arxiv.org/pdf/2205.00841.pdf) in the CVPR-2022 paper, respectively.

 Please pick and choose one of the following pre-trained models: